dodyxx001/CV-Builder-App/readme.txt

 - corrected input - description
 - added color-theme changing functionality
 - corrected bug of delete buttons - no more error-throwing
+- version 2 took about 2 hours to complete